lrr-capital/lrr-capital/about.md

 ---
 # About

 LRR Capital is a hedge fund founded by three students in 2020.
 Our strategy emphasizes traditional long/short equity strategies, with a focus on mid- and small- cap companies.
+You can read more about our positions and research on the "Research" section of this site.
 We curently invest approximately $12,000 in total assets under management.

 Each of our founders plays an active role in sourcing and researching investments.
 Read more about our founders below.